 Award-winning projects by Eisenman Architects include the Wexner Center for the Arts and Fine Arts Library at The Ohio State University in Columbus, Ohio; the Koizumi Sangyo Corporation headquarters building in Tokyo; and in Berlin, the Memorial to the Murdered Jews of Europe and IBA Housing at Checkpoint Charlie, each of which received a National Honor Award for Design from the American Institute of Architects.
 The firm's Aronoff Center for Design and Art, the University of Phoenix Stadium for the National Football League's Arizona Cardinals, and City of Culture of Galicia have each been the subject of hour-long television documentaries on PBS and the Discovery Channel.
 The firm's work is also the subject of many books, including the monographs Tracing Eisenman (Thames & Hudson, 2006) and Peter Eisenman.
 Tutte le opere (Electa, 2007).

-This year Eisenman received the 2015 AIA/ACSA Topaz Medallion for Excellence in Architectural Education in recognition of his distinguished contributions to teaching.
+In 2015, Eisenman received the AIA/ACSA Topaz Medallion for Excellence in Architectural Education in recognition of his distinguished contributions to teaching.
 In 2014, he received the Piranesi Prix de Rome for career achievement, awarded by the Accademia Adrianea di Architettura e Archeologia in Rome.
 In 2010, he received the international Wolf Prize in Architecture awarded by the Wolf Foundation in Jerusalem.
 Other honors include the Golden Lion for Lifetime Achievement awarded by the International Architecture Biennale in Venice in 2004, and in 2001, the Medal of Honor from the New York Chapter of the American Institute of Architects, as well as the Smithsonian Institution's 2001 Cooper-Hewitt National Design Award in Architecture.
 Eisenman is also a fellow of the American Academy of Arts and Sciences and the American Academy of Arts and Letters.
 Popular Science magazine named him one of the top five innovators of 2006 for the multipurpose University of Phoenix Stadium.

 Eisenman is also a distinguished author and teacher.
 Among his many books are Written Into the Void: Selected Writings, 1990–2004 (Yale University Press, 2007) and Ten Canonical Buildings, 1950–2000 (Rizzoli, 2008), which examines the work of ten architects since 1950.
 He has taught at many universities, including Cambridge, Princeton, Harvard, Ohio State, and The Cooper Union in New York City.
 In 2013 he received the AIA New York State Educator's Award for outstanding teaching.
 Currently he is the Charles Gwathmey Professor in Practice at the Yale University School of Architecture.